Reviewed by: Fibe Research Team

 To understand the difference between borrowing and lending, check out how these concepts work.

 Though both involve the transfer of money or assets, these concepts represent opposite ends of a financial transaction.
-Check out the table provided below to learn about the difference between borrowing and lending.
+Check out the table provided below to learn about the difference between lend and borrow.

 Basis | Borrowing | Lending |